Surface preparation

 Besides the fact that rust, mill scale and other adhesion problems can occur, a surface often also has to deal with loose dirt.
 This can include flaking or crumbling pieces of the old coating.
 These too must be removed during the surface preparation process in order to ensure proper adhesion of the new coating.

-Once the old coating and all types of dirt have been removed, it is time to apply a profile on the surface.
-When a proper surface profile is applied, the new coating will adhere better than on a smooth surface.
+Once the old coating and all types of dirt have been removed, it is time to apply a new profile on the surface.
+When a proper new surface profile is applied, the new coating will adhere better than on a smooth surface in case a specific coating is depending on this anchoring profile.

 Dry the surface